Interested in Psychiatry as a career? Please click on the accordians below and follow the pathway to becoming a Consultant.

 "I feel so supported, well nurtured and am having the time of my life."

-"I have enjoyed working with a friendly, supportive and clinially excellent team of Consultants who attempt to get to know you as an individual and listen to your feedback."
+"I have enjoyed working with a friendly, supportive and clinically excellent team of consultants who attempt to get to know you as an individual and listen to your feedback."

 "I have been part of the HEYH Psychiatry scheme as a Foundation, Core and Higher Trainee.
 It's been a wonderfully friendly, rewarding and engaging environment to train in.
 I’ve enjoyed every stage."

-- Dr Gaelle Slater, Former General Adult Psychiatry Trainee
+- Dr Gaelle Slater, Consultant Psychiatrist in South Yorkshire and former General Adult Psychiatry trainee in South Yorkshire

 "Health Education England working across Yorkshire and the Humber provides unique working opportunities for Training, as well as having a well developed Clinical Leadership and Management Fellow programme.